vektorlab/otter/README.md

 ##Roadmap

-### Host Secret Management
-Otter provides end-to-end encryption for exposing sensitive information to servers in a dynamic and programmable way.

 ### Bootstrapping
 Handles the initial bootstrapping of a host OS taking it from a new OS installation to being ready for handling container workload from a container orchestration tool.